 Q 29: Do consumers have access to emergency care out-of-network?

 Yes.
 The ACA requires many health plans that provide benefits for emergency services to cover them regardless of whether the provider is in or out of the network.
-Under the ACA, health plans aren’t allowed to charge a higher copayment or coinsurance for out-of-network services received in an emergency.
+Under the ACA, health plans are not allowed to charge a higher copayment or coinsurance amount for out-of-network services received in an emergency.
 In addition, [insert name of state] prohibits balance billing for emergency care received out-of-network, meaning only in-network rates will apply for all emergency care.

 Drafting Note: States that allow health care providers to balance bill for emergency care received out-of-network should replace the previous paragraph with the following:

 Yes.
 The ACA requires many health plans that provide benefits for emergency services to cover them whether the provider is in or out of the network.
-While health plans aren’t allowed to charge a higher copayment or coinsurance for out-of-network services received in an emergency, [Insert state name] allows health care providers to bill consumers for the difference between the cost of emergency care received out-of-network and the amount the plan allows.
+While health plans are not allowed to charge a higher copayment or coinsurance for out-of-network services received in an emergency, [Insert state name] allows health care providers to bill consumers for the difference between the cost of emergency care received out-of-network and the amount the plan allows.
 For more information about [insert name of state]’s rules on balance billing, please contact [insert specific state contact information].
 Under federal law, to limit amounts of balance billing for out-of-network emergency services, insurers must calculate amounts they pay for such services in such a way that yields the highest payment of the following three amounts:

-(A) The amount negotiated with in-network providers for the emergency service furnished, excluding any in-network copayment or coinsurance imposed with respect to the participant, beneficiary, or enrollee
+(A) The amount negotiated with in-network providers for the emergency service provided, excluding any in-network copayment or coinsurance imposed with respect to the participant, beneficiary, or enrollee.

-(B) The amount for the emergency service calculated using the same method the plan generally uses to determine payments for out-of-network services (such as the usual, customary, and reasonable amount), excluding any in-network copayment or coinsurance imposed with respect to the participant, beneficiary, or enrollee.
+(B) The amount for the emergency service calculated using the same method the plan uses to determine payments for out-of-network services (such as the usual, customary, and reasonable amount), excluding any in-network copayment or coinsurance imposed with respect to the participant, beneficiary, or enrollee.

 (C) The amount that would be paid under Medicare Parts A or B for the emergency service, excluding any in-network copayment or coinsurance imposed with respect to the participant, beneficiary, or enrollee.